 - How can resilience support development instead of perpetuating a disadvantaged condition?

 In this architecture and urban planning course, academic urban planning expertise from TU Delft is used to formulate possible answers to these questions, and is applied in a range of challenging case studies from Ghana, Brazil, Malaysia, Chile, and China, among others.
 This course offers you a new perspective to understand and analyze the urban challenges of the Global South.

 Through a combination of short theoretical lessons, presentation of case studies, testimonies from practitioners and practical assignments you will also learn how to develop a critical perspective about your own urban environment and how to translate this knowledge into analytical tools and innovative urban solutions.

-This course is designed for undergraduate and master level students of architecture, urban planning and disciplines related to urban themes.
-Nevertheless, anyone interested on debating spatial justice, urban resilience and housing provision and management are welcome.
+This course is designed for undergraduate and master's level students of architecture, urban planning and disciplines related to urban themes.
+Nevertheless, anyone interested in debating spatial justice, urban resilience, and housing provision and management are welcome.

-No previous knowledge in urban planning or global south is required, just your eagerness to learn!
+No previous knowledge in urban planning or the Global South is required, just your eagerness to learn!

 RETHINK THE CITY PRIZE

-One participant will be selected to come to Delft to participate in the 2017 Summer School "Planning and Design with Water".
-This Rethink the City prize will cover the costs of the tuition fee for the summer school, the costs of board and lodging in Delft during the period of the summer school, and the travel costs to The Netherlands.
-The selection criteria for this prize will be communicated upon the course start.
+One learner will be selected to come to Delft to participate in the 2018 Summer School "Planning and Design with Water".
+This Rethink the City prize will cover the costs of the tuition fee for the summer school, the costs of board and lodging in Delft during the period of the summer school, and the travel costs to/from the Netherlands.
+The selection criteria for this prize will be communicated once the course starts.